-But what if your eyes are intently focussed ahead on the road and you still don’t see an oncoming hazard?
-Unfortunately, this can happen in wintery weather when a virtually invisible layer of sleek, slippery and potentially dangerous ice forms on roadways.
+Every driver knows the importance of scanning the roadway ahead to watch for potential hazards.
+Most of the time, obstacles or other potential dangers are visible to the driver’s eye, and can be avoided with relative ease.
+But what if your eyes are intently focused ahead on the road and you still don’t see an oncoming hazard?
+Unfortunately, this can happen in wintery weather when a virtually invisible layer of sleek, slippery and potentially dangerous black ice forms on roadways.

 What is Black Ice and How Does It Form?

-While the ice itself is clear, black ice gets its name from the colour of the pavement often found beneath it.
-It’s highly transparent nature and thinness makes it extremely difficult to see.
+Black ice gets its name from the colour of the underlying pavement surface.
+The ice coating is often very thin and transparent, making it extremely difficult to see.

-Although black ice can form on any roadway, it’s most often found on bridges and overpasses because the air passing underneath the pavement and it can make the road colder, and in areas shaded by trees or other objects where the temperature may also be slightly cooler than the surrounding areas.
+Although black ice can form on any roadway, it’s most often found on bridges and overpasses because the air passing underneath the structure can make the road surface colder.
+Watch for patches of ice in areas shaded by trees or other objects where the temperature may also be slightly cooler than the surrounding areas.

 Driving On Black Ice

 Since it’s difficult, if not impossible to see black ice, you may not realize you’re driving onto an icy roadway until you’re passing over it.
 Always drive according to the general road and weather conditions – reduce your speed, pay attention to other vehicles and space yourself to avoid having to make any sudden stops or lane changes.

 Unlike driving over snow, where there is still some traction, tires on black ice will have virtually no traction.
 Therefore, the best advice if you find yourself sliding on black ice is to remain calm and let the vehicle slow itself.